avolutions/canvas-painter/website/api/classes/Canvas.md

 > **redraw**(): `void`

-Clears the canvas and re-renders all watched shapes.
+Clears the canvas and re-renders all watched and visible shapes.

 #### Returns